A dire moment in the pandemic ... was the chance he'd been waiting for

 If the vision comes to fruition, in future pandemics, it would save hundreds of millions of lives in low- and middle-income countries.
 It would also amount to a tectonic shift in the way science is done.

-The auditorium is packed with mRNA experts from Latin America as well as South Africa.
+The auditorium is packed with mRNA experts from Latin America and Africa – specifically South Africa.
 But with the exception of a team from PATH – a Seattle-based non-profit that is providing some technical support – none of the scientists present are from the United States or Europe, the wealthy countries of what's often called the Global North.
 This is a strictly Global South affair.

 Always second in line